Vera C. Rubin Observatory

 The Vera C. Rubin Observatory, formerly the Large Synoptic Survey Telescope (LSST), is an astronomical observatory in Coquimbo Region, Chile.
 Its main task is to conduct an astronomical survey of the southern sky every few nights, creating a ten-year time-lapse record, termed the Legacy Survey of Space and Time (also abbreviated LSST).
 The observatory is located on the El Peñón peak of Cerro Pachón, a 2682 m mountain in northern Chile, alongside the existing Gemini South and Southern Astrophysical Research Telescopes.
 The base facility is located about 100 km away from the observatory by road, in La Serena.

 The observatory is named for Vera Rubin, an American astronomer who pioneered discoveries about galactic rotation rates.
 It is a joint initiative of the U.S. National Science Foundation (NSF) and the U.S. Department of Energy's (DOE) Office of Science and is operated jointly by NSF NOIRLab and SLAC National Accelerator Laboratory.

 The Rubin Observatory houses the Simonyi Survey Telescope, a wide-field reflecting telescope with an 8.4-meter primary mirror.
-The telescope uses a variant of three-mirror anastigmat, which allows the telescope to deliver sharp images over a 3.5-degree-diameter field of view.
+It uses a variant of three-mirror anastigmat to deliver sharp images over a 3.5-degree-diameter field of view.
 Images are recorded by a 3.2-gigapixel charge-coupled device imaging (CCD) camera, the largest camera yet constructed.